 There are hundreds of natural sinkholes in the area, called cenotes, which are filled with fresh water, usually crystal clear, providing a beautiful alternative to scuba diving in the ocean.
 Each one is slightly different and some of them are gateways to huge sprawling underwater cave systems, with hundreds of kilometres of passages.
 With a qualified cave diver to guide you, it’s possible to experience these beautiful and serene waterways, marvelling at the remarkable rays of light and incredible formations.

 Following are some of the best places to dive along the Riviera Maya and why:

-This picturesque little town is only half an hour away from the international airport and the shallow reef is so close to the beach that it’s even possible to go shore diving from here.
+The picturesque little town of Puerto Morelos is only half an hour away from the international airport and the shallow reef is so close to the beach that it’s even possible to go shore diving from here.
 It’s especially fun at night where octopus and squid come out to play.
 There’s an amazing wreck dive here too, called the C-56 Juan Escutia which is covered in coral and surrounded by marine life.
 You’re likely to see barracuda and snapper and in the winter it’s often surrounded by spotted eagle rays.

 Playa del Carmen